SEO Title Tags: Best Practices For Google Optimization

-If you want to write the SEO title WordPress, it is simple.
+If you want to write the SEO title in WordPress, it is simple.

-Once you have installed Yoast plugin on your WordPress, you will see the snippet editor in the Yoast SEO meta tags box.
+Once you have installed Yoast plugin in WordPress, you will see the snippet editor in the Yoast SEO meta tags box.
 It is usually located on your post or page.
 Click on ‘Edit Snippet,’ and then you will be able to amend the title, meta description, and URL slug.

 So now that you have found your website title tags, the next step would be to write the title tag.